brighton-flemming/Bank-of-Flatiron/README.md

 2. JSON Server: To facilitate data management and storage, the app employs a simple mock API server.
 This server serves the transaction data and handles POST requests to store new transactions persistently.

+3. JSX (JavaScript XML) : To write HTML-like code within JavaScript.
+It is commonly used in React to define the structure and appearance of user interfaces.

  # Getting Started
 To experience the full functionality of the Bank of Flatiron, follow these steps: